 Trek Location: Remote Beauty in Central Nepal

 The journey begins in Soti Khola (710 m), found in the Gorkha region, around 8 hours’ drive from Kathmandu.
-From here, the path takes after the Budhi Gandaki Waterway steadily climbing into snow-capped scenes and socially Tibetan good countries.
+From here, the path follows the Budhi Gandaki Waterway steadily climbing into snow-capped scenes and socially Tibetan highlands.
 The circuit lies in the Manaslu Preservation Region, which borders the Annapurna region to the west and the Tibetan level to the north.

 Manaslu Circuit Trek Map